-I fix time preferences to their estimated value ($\delta = 0.987$ and $\sigma = 0.455$), and estimate \tilde{k} to be equal to 3.16% of quarterly income (i.e. equivalent to \$292 at the average earnings level).
-Under this specification, high income workers are more likely to stay at the default because the opt-out cost is now larger for them (Figure 15, right panel).
+I fix time preferences to their estimated value ( $\delta = 0.987$ and $\sigma = 0.455$ ) and estimate k to be equal to 3.16% of quarterly income (i.e. equivalent to \$292 at the average earnings level).
+Under this specification, high income workers are more likely to stay at the default because the opt-out cost is now larger for them (Figure 12, right panel).
 Under this parametrization, the model fails to match the empirical heterogeneity in treatment effects across income groups.
-The relationship between income and the propensity to stay at the default is even flatter under the additional assumption that Social Security offers and tax formulas are flat.
-I set the Social Security replacement equal to 50% for everyone, and the income tax rate at 15%.
-Results are reported in Figure 15.
+The relationship between income and the propensity to stay at the default is even flatter under the additional assumption that Social Security benefits and income tax rates are constant (i.e. I set the Social Security replacement equal to 50% for everyone and the income tax rate at 15%).
+Results are reported in Figure 12.

-Figure 15: Heterogeneity in default effects by age and income - Proportional opt-out cost
+Figure 12: Heterogeneity in default effects by age and income - Proportional opt-out cost

-Notes: Each point corresponds to the coefficients of the interaction terms of autoenrollment status (based on a worker date of hire) with income and age group dummies, estimated according to equation (12).
+Notes: Each point corresponds to the coefficients of the interaction terms of auto-enrollment status (based on a worker date of hire) with income and age group dummies, estimated according to equation (8).
 The dependent variable is a dummy equal to 1 if, conditional on participating, a worker observed in her first year of tenure contributes exactly 3% (the auto-enrollment default contribution rate).
 The area between the dashed lines corresponds to the 95% confidence intervals of the empirical coefficients.
 Data source: administrative 401(k) records from 34 U.S. firms.